 At the Thurston League Annual Meeting in May 2018, the membership adopted a two-year study designed to update the Thurston County Water Realities in Relation to Planned Development, 2008.

 There are several documents that serve as background for this study.
-As the study progresses, information will be added here -- you will want to check back often.

 The LWV Thurston County 2008 study may be seen here.